sikopet/blog/posts/linux-performance-analysis.md

     $ time ls    # or /usr/bin/time

 * user time - time the CPU spent running the program's *own* code
-* system time - time the kernel spends doing the process's work (ex. reading files or directories)
+* system time - time the CPU spent running kernel code doing the process's work (ex. reading files or directories)
 * real/elapsed time - total time it took to run the process, including the time the CPU spent running other tasks